jayware/entity-essentials/README.md

 # Entity Essentials - E<sup>2</sup>
-Entity Essentials is a modular Component-based Entity System written in Java.
+Entity Essentials is a Component-based Entity System written in Java.